nickpoison/nickpoison.github.io/rissues.md

 * [you're ugly](#issue---yu-gi-el-why)
 * [don't run this example - or ELSE!](#issue---do-not-run-this-example)

-### Hello
+---

-We're back at trying to help You get past the gnarly stuff that comes with trying to use R for time series.
+We're back at trying to help you get past the gnarly stuff that comes with trying to use R for time series.
 This is an update of the **R Issues Page** wherein it is written, on whatever they write it on up there:

 > There are a few items related to the analysis of time series with R that will have you scratching your head.
 The issues mentioned below are meant to help get you past the sticky points.